archittmittal/NeuralNexus_The-Imposters/README.md

 ---

+## Methodology
+Our system follows a streamlined, high-performance pipeline designed for clinical reliability.
+It begins with raw MRI input, which undergoes robust preprocessing—including standardized ImageNet normalization and strategic augmentations like horizontal flips and rotations to account for patient positioning variability.
+These processed images are then fed into a ResNet50 backbone, leveraging its 50 layers of residual learning to extract deep, intricate feature representations without the risk of information loss.
+The data flows through these residual blocks into a custom-designed classification head, featuring a 50% Dropout layer to prevent overfitting and ensure the model generalizes well to new, unseen scans.
+Finally, the system outputs a definitive classification across four tumor types, while simultaneously triggering a Grad-CAM interpretability module.
+This module back-propagates the gradients to the final convolutional layer, generating a visual "attention map" that highlights the exact pathological regions the AI prioritized, turning a complex decision process into a transparent, verifiable tool for clinical review.

+---

 ###  Performance & The Confusion Matrix
 Our model achieved a **85.88% overall accuracy**, a strong benchmark for clinical-grade analysis.
 To understand how "strong" this really is, we look at the **Confusion Matrix**: